Skip to main content

 Installing Freedom on ChromeOS and Linux

 1. Click on the extension, and login using your Freedom account email address and password.
-This will add the device you’re using to your Freedom account.

 If you don't have any active sessions on your device, the extension will display "Freedom is ready."

-How to block websites using Chrome/Linux
+How to block websites using ChromeOS/Linux

 Block sessions on Chrome/Linux are initiated and managed from your Freedom dashboard.
 For instructions on starting a session, see Starting a block session